jedahan/oh-my-macos/readme.md

 Shell scripts for automated macOS machine setup.

 - shell will be set to [zsh](zsh.org) with some plugins like autocomplete, and a fuzzy finder
-- sets the color scheme to tomorrow night eightes with the [inconsolata nerd font](http://levien.com/type/myfonts/inconsolata.html)
+- sets the color scheme to [new-moon](https://taniarascia.github.io/new-moon/) with the [inconsolata nerd font](http://levien.com/type/myfonts/inconsolata.html)
-- sets up [my dotfiles](https://github.com/jedahan/dotfiles) which are [amp](amp.rs) oriented
+- sets up [my dotfiles](https://github.com/jedahan/dotfiles) which are [helix](https://helix-editor.com) oriented
 - locks down safari to be more secure
 - creates master password + ssh keys